luau-project/minpackex/README.md

 > [!IMPORTANT]
 >
 > Do not confuse the original minpack [[1]](https://www.netlib.org/minpack) written in Fortran 77 with Modernized Minpack [[6]](https://github.com/fortran-lang/minpack).
-The modern minpack [[6]](https://github.com/fortran-lang/minpack) ported the initial code to newer Fortran standards.
+The modern minpack [[6]](https://github.com/fortran-lang/minpack) version ported the initial code to newer Fortran standards.
 Here, we extend the original minpack library, not the modernized version.

 ### Why minpackex is needed?